Chiral kinematic theory and converse vortical effects: Orbital magnetization of a parabolic band under a static velocity field

+where $\boldsymbol{\mathbf{\Omega}}_{n}$ denotes the Berry curvature of the $n$th band.
+As expected, the above EM is similar to the EM for an electron under a magnetic field, such as Equation (3.8) in Ref. \cite{sundaram1999wave} and Equations (5.8a,b) in Ref. \cite{xiao2010berry}.

-In this section, we investigate the impact of the equations of motion on the phase space spanned by noncanonical coordinates.
+The Berry curvature in above EM implies that the $\mathbf{r,k}$ are not canonical coordinates.
+In reminder of this section, we investigate the impact of the equations of motion on the phase space spanned by noncanonical coordinates.
 In canonical coordinates, denoted as $\eta = (\mathbf{q}, \mathbf{p})$, the Hamilton equations can be expressed as $\dot{\eta}^{\alpha}\theta_{\alpha\beta} = \partial_{\beta}h$, where the antisymmetric matrix $\theta\equiv J=(0,1;-1,0)$ is known as the symplectic form\cite{kamenev2023field}.
 This establishes the foundation for understanding the dynamics in canonical coordinates.

-For the equations of motion presented in Eq. (\ref{eq:11}), the corresponding symplectic form exhibits a distinct structure.
+For the equations of motion presented in Eq. (\ref{eq:em}), the corresponding symplectic form exhibits a distinct structure.
 It can be expressed as:

+Here, $\alpha$ and $\beta$ represent elements from the set $\{\mathbf{r}, \mathbf{k}\}$, while $i$, $j$, and $l$ take values from the set $\{x, y, z\}$.
 This modified symplectic form reveals new insights into the equations of motion in noncanonical coordinates.
 It highlights the influence of the antisymmetric matrix and the additional terms that arise due to the distinct structure of the symplectic form.

 In the canonical coordinates $\eta = (\mathbf{q}, \mathbf{p})$, the phase-space volume element is given by $dV = d\mathbf{q}d\mathbf{p}$.
 However, when changing coordinates to noncanonical coordinates $\eta \rightarrow \zeta = (\mathbf{r}, \mathbf{k})$, the symplectic form undergoes a transformation.
 Specifically, $J_{\alpha\beta} \rightarrow \theta_{\alpha\beta} = \frac{\partial \eta^\sigma}{\partial\zeta^{\alpha}}\frac{\partial \eta^\gamma}{\partial\zeta^{\beta}}J_{\sigma\gamma}$.
 This transformation of the symplectic form leads to a corresponding transformation in the phase-space volume element.